vaquarkhan/microservices-recipes-a-free-gitbook/AUTHOR.md

 ### Professional Background

 A polyglot developer skilled in Java, Scala, Python, and other languages, Viquar has excelled in various technical roles.
-As an expert group member of JSR 368 (Java™ Message Service 2.1), he has shaped industry standards and actively contributes to open-source projects like Apache Spark and Terraform.
+As an expert group member of JSR 368 (Java Message Service 2.1), he has shaped industry standards and actively contributes to open-source projects like Apache Spark and Terraform.
 His technical insights have reached and benefited over 7.5 million users on [Stack Overflow](https://stackoverflow.com/users/4812170/vaquar-khan).

 Viquar brings deep expertise in:
 - **Microservices Architecture**: Designing and implementing scalable, resilient distributed systems